- Mary B. Marcy

 Another key area of focus has been advancing partnerships that will develop new opportunities and programs while maintaining fidelity to mission and strategic vision.
 Dominican is leading a first-of-its kind incubation partnership with San Francisco-based coding academy Make School.
 This is a new national model for collaboration between nonprofit higher education and the private sector to position students for success in the 21st century.

 Recently, President Marcy was invited by the State of California’s Chief Service Officer to lead an effort to develop an innovative statewide program designed to help students pay for college through public service.
-The pilot AmeriCorps Service Fellowship is due to launch in fall 2020 with a coalition of public and independent universities led by Dominican.
+The pilot Civic Action Fellowship is due to launch in fall 2020 with a coalition of public and independent universities led by Dominican.

 Presentations and Publications

-President Marcy has presented and published extensively on the ways in which small private colleges are adapting to the new higher education landscape.
+President Marcy has presented and published extensively on the issues facing small colleges.
 She is regularly quoted in the media related to her research and initiatives, including The Wall Street Journal, The Washington Post, Times Higher Education, The San Francisco Chronicle, NPR, The Chronicle of Higher Education, and Inside Higher Education.

 Prior to Joining Dominican

 President Marcy served as Provost of Bard College at Simon’s Rock and Vice President at Bard College from 2004 until 2011.
-Previous to her leadership at Bard, she worked in both public and private institutions of higher education.
-Her experience includes leading of a national grant-funded Project on the Future of Higher Education through Antioch University, working as the first Dean of University Relations and Planning at Antioch University Seattle, and serving as the lead researcher and policy advisor to the President of Western Washington University.
-Marcy was appointed by Massachusetts Governor Deval Patrick to serve as a commissioner on the Commonwealth’s Public Education Nominating Council.
+Previous to her leadership at Bard, she worked in both public and private institutions of higher education, including a grant-funded Project on the Future of Higher Education.

 - University of Nebraska, Bachelor of Arts (with honors)